'90s Celebrity Couples You Totally Forgot About

 Michael Keaton and Courteney Cox

-Michael Keaton and Courteney Cox met in 1989 and quickly became one of the most high-profile couples of the 90s.
-Despite their efforts to keep their relationship private, the couple was constantly plagued by the paparazzi, attempting to snap an intimate photo of the pair.
-After six years of dating, the couple split in 1995—and they appear to still be on good terms with one another.
-Shortly after the breakup, Cox spoke of her fondness for Keaton.
+Courteney Cox and Michael Keaton fell in love in 1989, years before the former would hit it big with Friends, and conducted a remarkably private relationship.
+After six years of dating, though, the couple split.
+Shortly after the 1995 breakup, Cox spoke of her enduring fondness for Keaton.
 "It's the most important relationship I've ever had, and I think he's the most wonderful person I've ever met," she told People.

 Edward Norton and Drew Barrymore